ibm-cloud-docs/openshift/getting-started.md

 <br>
 For more information about working with your apps, see the [OpenShift developer activities](https://docs.openshift.com/container-platform/4.2/welcome/index.html#developer-activities){: external} documentation.

-Looking for an overview of all your options in {{site.data.keyword.containerlong_notm}}?
+Looking for an overview of all your options in Red Hat OpenShift on IBM Cloud?
 Check out the curated [learning path for administrators](/docs/openshift?topic=openshift-learning-path-admin) or [learning path for developers](/docs/openshift?topic=openshift-learning-path-dev).
 {: tip}